bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-04.md

 - no one else really aligned with the faction
 	- Vezoth dedicated to Bahamut and his commitment to Kylantha
 	- Rantigan and Kylantha not interested in binding themselves that kind of commitment
-- father took them to another part of the house for the induction while mother stayed with the rest of the heroes.
+- father took them to another part of the house for discussions while mother stayed with the rest of the heroes.
-	- Both Salisha and Bodalf received the leaf clasp insignia of the Emerald Enclave
+	- Both Salisha and Bodalf received a letter of sponsorship
+	- They will need to travel to Goldenfields to be officially inducted

 ### Departure